lmiller1990/rails-cypress/README.md

 })
 ```

 The Cypress DSL is fairly easy to read.
 Strictly speaking, `{force: true}` should not be necessary.
-Some of my tests were randomly failing to find the element, though, so I added it.
+Some of my tests were randomly failing without this, though, so I added it.
 I'll investigate this in more detail later.

 If you still have the Cypress UI open, search for the test using the search box: